-Social Data: It comes from social media channel’s insights on consumer behaviour.
+Social Data: It comes from the social media channel’s insights on consumer behavior.

-Machine Data: It consists of real time data generated from sensors and web logs.
-It tracks user behaviour online.
+Machine Data: It consists of real-time data generated from sensors and weblogs.
+It tracks user behavior online.

 Transaction Data: It generated by large retailers and B2B Companies frequent basis.

-Each file system have a different structure and logic properties of speed, security, flexibility, size.
+Each file system has a different structure and logic properties of speed, security, flexibility, size.